aurelia/aurelia/docs/user-docs/getting-started/displaying-basic-data.md

 {% hint style="info" %}
 **Info**

-Because most apps do not leverage SVG binding, the core runtime doesn't include all the necessary infrastructure needed to support binding SVG in a cross-browser way.
-This allows us to make the runtime a little smaller for the most common scenarios.
-If you will be binding SVG elements, please install `plugin-svg`, to ensure consistent cross-browser behavior.
+Because most apps do not leverage SVG binding, the standard configuration doesn't include all the necessary infrastructure needed to support binding SVG in a cross-browser way.
+This allows tree-shaking to make the runtime a little smaller for the most common scenarios.
+If you will be binding SVG elements, please register the `SVGAnalyzerRegistration` dependency from `@aurelia/runtime-html`, to ensure consistent cross-browser behavior.
 {% endhint %}

 ## String Interpolation